 Of these it is Peruvian anchoveta which is the most commonly caught – indeed, this species holds the record as the most exploited species of fish in the world with up to nine million tons being caught every year since 2000.
 There are concerns throughout the scientific community that the overfishing of Peruvian anchoveta will have serious implications for the predatory species and wider food webs of the southeastern Pacific Ocean where this species is found.

 In European waters anchovy are most commonly caught by purse seining or small scale trawling.
 Despite the commercial pressure on this species the IUCN (International Union for the Conservation of Nature) still class it as a species of Least Concern.
-Anchovy are classed as an oily fish and have a strong, distinctly salty taste.
-They are often sold tinned or canned in supermarkets, although they are also available fresh from fishmongers, and in some cultures anchovies are eaten raw.
-Due to their strong flavour they are often added to other dishes.
+Anchovy is classed as an oily fish and has a strong, distinctly salty taste.
+They are often sold in tins in supermarkets, although they are also available fresh from fishmongers and in some countries anchovies are eaten raw.
+Due to their strong flavour, they are often added to other dishes.
 They are a popular topping for pizzas and are also an ingredient in condiments such as Worcestershire sauce.
 Due to the fact that anchovies can be preserved by salting or storing in oil they have been used for long-distance trade for many centuries.

 2009 UK Anchovy ‘Gold Rush’

-In 2009 an unusual set of climatic circumstances led to European anchovies being present off the south west coast of England in extremely high numbers.
-This led to trawlers leaving ports in this area and catching tens of tons of anchovy per day.
-This was seen as a ‘gold rush’ trawlers set out to cash in on the anchovy shoals by catching as many as possible in the short amount of time they were likely to be present.
-This unusual abundance of European anchovy off the coast of Britain (where they are usually relatively rare) was seen as being possibly caused by global warming and climate change, and could be repeated in coming years as sea temperatures continue to rise.
+In 2009 an unusual set of climatic conditions led to European anchovies being present off the south west coast of England in extremely high numbers.
+Trawlers in this area turned to targeting this species and could catch tons of anchovies each day.
+This was seen as a ‘gold rush’ trawlers set out to cash in on the anchovy shoals by catching as many as possible in the short amount of time they were present.
+The reasons for this unusual abundance of European anchovy off the coast of Britain (where they are usually relatively rare) is unknown, although it may be connected to climate change and warming sea temperatures.